When Disaster Strikes: Looking to the Cloud for Business Continuity

 Cloud is widely used in businesses now (not just for phone systems) and is well trusted by business owners.
 One of the most popular uses of the cloud in businesses is by using them as functional components to extend the Sharepoint environment (a web-based collaborative platform that integrates with Microsoft Office).
 Some of these Cloud parts on the Sharepoint offered by https://bamboosolutions.com/products/cloud-parts/ include Alert Plus and Calendar Plus, which make the running of a business so much easier.

 Because cloud systems are hosted virtually, there’s no need to worry about the types of disastrous scenarios that used to disrupt on-premise or landline phone services.
 If a phone line is cut, cloud-based systems are totally unaffected.
 If Internet service goes down, phone calls can be re-routed to backup cell phone numbers or other business offices.
 A friend was telling me about their iot video surveillance that is connected to the cloud for instance, it works fantastic for them and never goes down.
+It would also be a good idea to get the best internet service possible to make sure that the times it does go down is very limited and when it is working it is to a high-quality with quick speeds and secure services.
+This is something that can be secured by providers like earthlink internet service so people can be assured of a fast and safe network.

 Simply put, recovery and continuity is a non-issue.